Synthetic Deepfake

 Differences in image quality

-1. Pixelation and Blurring: Deepfakes often exhibit pixelation and blurring in certain areas of the image or video that may not align with the rest of the content.
-Pay attention to inconsistencies in sharpness and clarity, as these can be telltale signs of a deepfake.
+1. Pixelation and Blurring: Deepfakes often show pixelation or blurring in certain parts of the image or video.
+These areas may not match the overall quality of the rest of the content.
+Watch for differences in sharpness and clarity—these are often signs that the media has been altered.

 Anomalies in facial features or movements